luizfroes/luizfroes/README.md

 - 👯 I’m looking to collaborate on Projects

-- ⚡ Fun fact: Ilove to play my guitar.
+- ⚡ Fun fact: I love to play my guitar.